Cristina Matias Mendoza

 Paralegal and Mam Interpreter

-Cristina Matias Mendoza is a critical member of Social Justice Collaborative’s team.
-She helps clients with their asylum applications, tends to the front desk, and works as an interpreter.
+Cristina Matias Mendoza started working at SJC since August 2014.
+She helps clients with their asylum applications and works as a Mam interpreter and paralegal.
+Prior to SJC, Cristina volunteered at the East Bay Sanctuary Covenant interpreting for Mam speaking individuals at their USCIS interviews.
 Having immigrated to the United States from Guatemala as a child, Cristina is a rare asset in her fluency in the Guatemalan dialect Mam, as well as Spanish and English.

 Raised in Oakland with the memories of hardships in Guatemala, Cristina has been passionate about immigrant rights and justice from an early age.
-Originally interested in becoming a nurse to provide healthcare to the citizens of Guatemala, she changed paths and volunteered as a translator at a law firm following graduation.
+Originally interested in becoming a nurse to provide healthcare to the citizens of Guatemala, she changed paths and was more interested in immigration law.

 Cristina is thankful for the family she has found at Social Justice Collaborative; for their support, knowledge, and collaboration.
 When she wakes up in the morning to go to work it doesn’t feel like work, but an opportunity to help those to whom she so closely relates.
-This is her favorite part about working at Social Justice Collaborative.
+This is her favorite part about working at SJC.